Jan Faberski: International career

 Faberski has represented Poland at various youth international levels.
 He made four appearances for the Poland U16 team between 2021 and 2022, followed by five appearances for the U17 team in 2022.
 In September 2024, he made his debut for the Poland U19 team.
 He scored his first goal at U19 level and earned 9 caps for the side by November 2024.
 Also in November 2024, Faberski received his first call-up to the Poland U21 team, making his debut in that same window.
+In March 2026, he suffered a serious knee injury in a game against Armenia U21 that required surgery and a long recovery.

 Style of play

 Faberski mainly operates as a right winger, cutting inside onto his preferred left foot, but can also play as an attacking midfielder.
 He has been noted for his dribbling ability and has received comparisons to former Netherlands international Arjen Robben.

 Personal life

 Faberski was born on 22 April 2006 in Płock, Poland.
 He is the son of Polish football youth coach Grzegorz Faberski.